- Purpose: Protects commercial vessels like fishing boats, charters, and tour boats.

 Equipment Rental and Sales

 If you rent, sell, or charter boats and related equipment, you should have an equipment rental and sales policy in place.
-With this policy, you will have coverage for repairs, replacements, equipment breakdown, and accident cleanup.
+With this policy, you will have coverage for repairs, replacements, equipment breakdowns, and accident cleanup.

 Uninsured Watercraft Coverage